 Active matter describes systems whose constituent elements consume energy and are thus out-of-equilibrium.
 Examples include flocks or herds of animals, collections of cells, and components of the cellular cytoskeleton (Fig. 1).
 When these objects interact with each other, collective behavior can emerge that is unlike anything possible with an equilibrium system.
-The types of behaviors and the factors that control them however, remain incompletely understood from most systems.
+The types of behaviors and the factors that control them however, remain incompletely understood for most systems.
 Our group has worked to develop and apply theoretical and computational descriptions of several model active systems.
-Two examples are described below.
+Some examples are described in the links below.

 Fig. 1: Example active matter systems.
 (Top) A flock of starlings exhibits collective motion.
 (Center) A bacterial suspension exhibits collective flow and characteristic defect patterns.
 (Bottom) A suspension of microtubules studied in the Dogic Lab at Brandeis.

 •Preliminary experiments on active microtubule suspensions from the Dogic lab showed massive spatial fluctuations in density and nematic order, which could not be described by existing theoretical descriptions of active nematics.
 To begin understanding these experiments, we applied an active hydrodynamic theory which does account for spatiotemporal variations in the magnitude of the nematic order parameter.
 The theory predicts that the interplay between non-uniform nematic order, activity and flow results in spatially modulated relaxation oscillations, similar to those seen in excitable media and biological systems such as the cardiac cycle.
 At even higher activity the dynamics is chaotic.
 [1, 2]